 The criteria for approval by the IRB are the following:

 - The application is complete (including a brief description of the research study) and all required supporting documentation is provided.

 - Recent training certification for every investigator is submitted.

 - Appropriate steps are identified to protect the privacy and confidentiality of research participants.

-All surveys which are designed to be sent as a link or document through an e-mail invitation to Excelsior College employees, staff and/or students must be distributed by Analytics and Decision Support (ADS).
-No e-mail addresses of these individuals will be shared with the researchers by the College.
-Once a research project has received IRB approval, the investigator must contact ADS to discuss scheduling the distribution of their survey instrument in accordance with Policy CMC-002.
+All surveys which are designed to be sent as a link or document through an e-mail invitation to Excelsior employees, staff and/or students must be distributed by Analytics and Decision Support (ADS).
+No e-mail addresses of these individuals will be shared with the researchers by Excelsior.
+Once a research project has received IRB approval, the investigator must contact ADS to discuss scheduling the distribution of their survey instrument in accordance with Excelsior’s Policy on Survey Administration.
 This email to ADS should be sent to email@example.com with:

 (1) a copy of the IRB approval letter

 (2) a copy of the survey or a link to the survey site

 (3) a detailed description of the in intended audience, for example “please distribute this survey all ADN Nursing students”